Michael A. Taylor Player Props: Twins vs. Padres

-The Minnesota Twins, including Michael A. Taylor (.286 slugging percentage in past 10 games, including no home run), take on starting pitcher Seth Lugo and the San Diego Padres at Target Field, Wednesday at 7:40 PM ET.
+On Thursday, Michael A. Taylor (.316 slugging percentage in past 10 games, with zero home runs) and the Minnesota Twins play the San Diego Padres, whose starting pitcher will be Yu Darvish.
+First pitch is at 1:10 PM ET.

-He had a one-hit showing in his previous game (1-for-2) against the Padres.
+He had a hitless performance in his most recent game (0-for-2) against the Padres.

 Michael A. Taylor Game Info & Props vs. the Padres